-Breast and Ovarian Cancer Prevention Program
+Preventing Breast and Ovarian Cancers

-- A biopsy has shown that you have atypical hyperplasia or lobular carcinoma in situ (LCIS).
+- You have had a breast biopsy that showed increased risk of breast cancer, such as atypical hyperplasia (ADH/ALH) or lobular carcinoma in situ (LCIS).

-You have a strong family history if any of these is true:
+- You have a strong family history of breast or ovarian cancer, such as:

 - Two or more relatives on the same side of your family have had breast or ovarian cancer, especially if the breast cancer was diagnosed before the age of 40.

 - A relative had cancer in both breasts.

 - A relative had both breast and ovarian cancer.

 - You had an abnormal result on your BRCA1 or BRCA2 genetic test.